AliHaider20/Digital-Image-processing/README.md

 # Digital-Image-processing
-I have wrote these codes when I was studying Digital Image processing in my graduation.
+I wrote these codes when I was studying Digital Image processing in my graduation.